Brain Canada’s Mental Health Research Initiative

 Bell Let’s Talk – Brain Canada Mental Health Research Program

-This program supports novel and transformative research that will accelerate the integration of emerging scientific knowledge into developing and improving mental health care, including substance use and abuse and addiction.
+This program supports novel and transformative research that will accelerate the integration of emerging scientific knowledge into developing and improving mental health care, including substance use and addiction.
 This research program creates an opportunity for diverse research teams to mobilize, with the goal of developing new and emerging directions and solutions for mental health challenges.